byui-cse/itm300-course/source/module-03/project-lab.md

 ## Create a User

-Once your user pool is created, scroll down to where you see users and click Create User
+Once your user pool is created, scroll down to where you see users and click <span class="amz-white-button">Create user</span>

 * Don't send an invite
 * Create a user named janedoe